Table of Contents:

 While Amazon takes strict steps to ban any incentivized reviews and you can also monitor the reviews that get published on your official website, monitoring customer reviews on social media can get tricky.

 Copyright piracy refers to using copyrighted works without the permission of the creators.
-It’s important for brands to not only copyright all of their important product designs and visuals but also constantly monitor their copyright.
+It’s important for brands to not only copyright all of their important product designs and visuals but also constantly monitor and protect their copyright.

 Counterfeiters can copy your product designs to create fake products for profit.
 They can also copy copyright images from your official company website to promote fake products and make their illegal product listings seem authentic.